-26.4.
-The scoresheet must include all people on the team bench up to a minimum of 10 and a maximum of 12 players plus 10 staff members, all of them included on the Game List.
-These players must be present, appropriately dressed, must warm-up pre-game and be fit to play.

-The clubs must ensure that the players in the best shape available for every game are included on the scoresheet.
+- The scoresheet must include all people on the team bench up to a minimum of 10 and a maximum of 12 players plus up to 10 staff members, all of them included on the Game List.
+The players must be present, appropriately dressed, must warm-up pre-game and be fit to play unless injuries are documented that prevent their presence in the game. - 25.5 The clubs must ensure that the players in the best shape available for every game are included on the scoresheet.

-Article 27.
-Anthems
+Article 26 Anthems